peco/peco/README.md

 ## Selectable Layout

-If you would rather not move your eyes off of the bottom of the screen, you can change the screen layout by either proviging the `--layout=bottom-up` command line option, or set the `Layout` variable in your configuration file
+As of v0.2.5, if you would rather not move your eyes off of the bottom of the screen, you can change the screen layout by either proviging the `--layout=bottom-up` command line option, or set the `Layout` variable in your configuration file

 ![optmized](http://peco.github.io/images/peco-demo-layout-bottom-up.gif)